staabm/phpstan-dba/README.md

         ReflectionCache::create(
             $cacheFile
         ),
-        // XXX alternatively you might use PdoQueryReflector instead new MysqliQueryReflector($mysqli),
+        // XXX alternatively you can use PdoQueryReflector instead new MysqliQueryReflector($mysqli),
         new SchemaHasherMysql($mysqli)